ixa-ehu/ixa-pipe-parse/README.md

 ==============
 ixa-pipe-parse is a statistical constituent parser for English and Spanish. ixa-pipe-parse is part of IXA pipes, a set of multilingual NLP tools developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+Current version is *1.1.0*.

 Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA pipes tools but also for **official releases, including source code and binary